lovebrew/lovebrew.github.io/building.md

 ## Getting Started

-In order to start contributing, you will need to follow [the instructions on the devkitPro wiki](https://devkitpro.org/wiki/Getting_Started) for setting up a development environment.
+In order to start contributing, you will need to follow [the instructions on the devkitPro Wiki](https://devkitpro.org/wiki/Getting_Started) for setting up a development environment.
+If you have an existing pacman installation (e.g. msys2 or Linux) then [refer to this section on the devkitPro Wiki](https://devkitpro.org/wiki/devkitPro_pacman#Customising_Existing_Pacman_Install)

 ### Dependencies